shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/webhooks.md

 Selecting specific projects, entities, and fields will minimize traffic to your webhook, improving performance, reducing resource costs, and preventing unnecessary backlogs.

-{% Note that selecting specific projects will limit you to selecting an entity that always belongs to a single project, such as Versions.
-If you want to select a non-project (or multi-project) entity like Person, you cannot also select a project.
-This is to ensure that webhook event filtering does not add performance overhead to your entity updates. %}
+{% include info title="Note" content="Selecting a project limits you to selecting an entity that always belongs to a single project, such as Versions.
+If you want to select a non-project (or multi-project) entity like Person, you can't also select a project.
+This ensures webhook event filtering does not add performance overhead to entity updates." %}

 ### Secret token